hubmapconsortium/ccf-validation-tools/logs/Prostate/README.md

 This report provides a list of blank spreadsheet cells that often mean no ontology mapping found by the author.
 However, in some cases, a term with a synonym already exists.
 Please search in [OLS](https://www.ebi.ac.uk/ols/index).

+1. In row _17_, no term id was found for the name/label _periepithelial fibroblast_.
+Please be sure if a term with a related synonym is already in the source ontologies [CL](https://www.ebi.ac.uk/ols/ontologies/cl) or [UBERON](https://www.ebi.ac.uk/ols/ontologies/uberon) or [PCL](https://www.ebi.ac.uk/ols/ontologies/pcl).

+1. In row _18_, no term id was found for the name/label _interstitial fibroblast_.
+Please be sure if a term with a related synonym is already in the source ontologies [CL](https://www.ebi.ac.uk/ols/ontologies/cl) or [UBERON](https://www.ebi.ac.uk/ols/ontologies/uberon) or [PCL](https://www.ebi.ac.uk/ols/ontologies/pcl).

 1. In row _19_, no term id was found for the name/label _vascular smooth muscle_.
 Please be sure if a term with a related synonym is already in the source ontologies [CL](https://www.ebi.ac.uk/ols/ontologies/cl) or [UBERON](https://www.ebi.ac.uk/ols/ontologies/uberon) or [PCL](https://www.ebi.ac.uk/ols/ontologies/pcl).

 1. In row _20_, no term id was found for the name/label _prostate perictye_.
 Please be sure if a term with a related synonym is already in the source ontologies [CL](https://www.ebi.ac.uk/ols/ontologies/cl) or [UBERON](https://www.ebi.ac.uk/ols/ontologies/uberon) or [PCL](https://www.ebi.ac.uk/ols/ontologies/pcl).